AileneKane/ellsworth/docs/EllsworthResurveyAnalysis.md

-for in looking at treatment effects, and therefore should be kept in mind in resurveys: -Blocks (N,C,S), which are different geographical regions at Ellsworth -Standtype, which are different forest types at Ellsworth.
-Here is a breakdown of the number of plots in each standtype by region:
+for in looking at treatment effects, and therefore should be kept in mind in resurveys: -Blocks (N,C,S), which are different geographical regions at Ellsworth -Standtype, which are different forest types at Ellsworth. -Note: There are 5 plots in which standtype is blank- what are these? we will ignore them for now\!
+Here is a breakdown of the number of plots in each standtype by region and by:

 ``` r
  table(plotd2$STAND.TYP,plotd2$BLOCK)